top of page

 Seeking help is crucial if you're facing significant body image concerns or BDD.
 Among the most effective psychological approaches are:

-• Cognitive Behavioural Therapy (CBT): CBT addresses the root of negative body image and BDD by identifying and replacing harmful thought patterns.
+• Cognitive Behavioural Therapy (CBT): CBT addresses the root of negative body image and BDD by identifying and replacing harmful thought patterns with more realistic thoughts.
 A therapist will guide you in challenging unrealistic body standards, reframing self-criticism, and building a more compassionate inner voice.

 • Exposure and Response Prevention (ERP): A specialized form of CBT, ERP is often used for BDD.
 It involves gradual exposure to triggering situations (e.g., looking in mirrors) while developing healthier ways of coping instead of engaging in rituals like reassurance-seeking or checking.